Fit as a Mama Bear

 Slow cooker lined with parchment paper and filled with high protein French toast casserole with blueberries with a blue spoon in the bowl.

-Gluten-Free French Toast Casserole
+Protein French Toast Casserole (Dairy-Free)

 This slow cooker French toast casserole is the perfect way to indulge in your favorite breakfast comfort food without having to put in the work!
 With a maple cinnamon flavor and packed with protein it’s the best way to kick off the morning.